Congrats, mommy. You’ve made it so far! Can you believe your little one is getting ready to start solids? They grow up so fast [wipes tear from eye].

 Yeah, yeah, I know what you’re thinking: twenty dollars for a high chair?
 Must be pretty ghetto.
 Actually… not really.
 This chair is kinda awesome, and that’s coming from someone who typically hates IKEA crap (yeah, I said it).

-This chair is also perfect for grandma’s house or some other place you need a spare.
-It comes in red, white and blue.
+The Antilop chair is also perfect for grandma’s house or some other place where you need a spare.
 See it in action here.

-The $5 tray is sold separately (gasp, can you afford it?).
-At $25 (all in), this chair is a best buy.
+At $20 (all in) for the chair and tray, this chair is a best buy.
 Don’t ask me how these people make money.
 Like “where does sausage come from?”, I don’t think I want to know…

 If there’s one thing we’ve learned about high chairs, it’s that they need to be E-A-S-Y to clean.
 Everything else pales in comparison.